AltaPay/android-payment-app/README.md

 # AltaPay for Android APP

-AltaPay has made it much easier for you as merchant/developer to receive secure payments in your Android app
+The project contains a set of examples of how to display our payment page in an android native app

 ## Usage